ICornwell/babel-plugin-import-directory-plus/README.md

 ## Advanced: Scenario-based import rewriting

-This plugin is unique in that it:
+This plugin is (maybe) unique in that it:
 - Detects the exact scenario for every import (bare, subpath, relative, ESM/CJS, explicit file, etc.)
 - Only rewrites imports when it is safe and matches Node.js/module/package.json semantics
 - Never rewrites imports that would break due to package.json `exports` or explicit file exports